Levi Colbert: Early life and education

+Levi Colbert was born around 1759 in the Chickasaw Nation (present-day Alabama).
+He was the first of six sons of James Colbert (c.
+1720–1784), a British trader, and his second wife Minta Hoye, a Chickasaw woman.
 As the Chickasaw had a matrilineal kinship system of descent and inheritance, children were considered to belong to the mother's clan.
 They gained their status through her, and hereditary leadership for males was passed through the maternal line.
 Colbert attended Charity Hall School.

-When Levi Colbert assumed the hereditary title of head chief of the Chickasaw Nation, he was living on the bluff west of the Chickasaw trading post known as Cotton Gin Port, established near the old cotton gin.
+When Colbert assumed the hereditary title of head chief of the Chickasaw Nation, he was living on the bluff west of the Chickasaw trading post known as Cotton Gin Port, established near the old cotton gin.
 The post was marked by a large spreading oak known as the council tree.

-Removal
+Career

-Levi Colbert and his brother George were prominent among the negotiators for the Chickasaw when they met with US government officials related to treaties and removal.
-A written report given to the US Senate on January 15, 1827 noted that US commissioners assigned to negotiate a treaty with the Chickasaw Nation had met in parley on November 1, 1826 with members of that tribe.
-It reported that Levi Colbert, on behalf of agents of that nation, said that "there was not a man in the nation who would consent to sell either the whole or part of their lands."
+Levi Colbert and his brother George were prominent among the negotiators for the Chickasaw when they met with government officials related to treaties and removal.
+A written report given to the Senate on January 15, 1827 noted that commissioners assigned to negotiate a treaty with the Chickasaw Nation had met in parley on November 1, 1826 with members of that tribe.
+It reported that Colbert, on behalf of agents of that nation, said that "there was not a man in the nation who would consent to sell either the whole or part of their lands."

 Although opposed to the Indian Removal Act of 1830, the Chickasaw chiefs of the council signed a treaty, based on the tribe's removal, in a treaty meeting with General John Coffee and other United States representatives in November 1832.
 They wanted to keep peace, and they were suffering from the aggressive and hostile behavior of the Mississippi state government, as well as white settlers in their territory.
 Their removal was to west of the Mississippi River to Indian Territory.
 This treaty promised 25 cents per acre for their land, less than half of what the government had initially promised.

 In a long letter to President Andrew Jackson in November 1832, Colbert noted the many complaints the chiefs had with the resulting Treaty of Pontotoc Creek.
 He restated their position, and noted their belief that General Coffee had ignored their comments and viewpoints.
 They had wanted the tribe to keep control of the money resulting from sale of their lands, they were not ready to choose land in Indian Territory, they did not want to share a reservation in Indian Territory with "half breeds" (mixed-race persons they did not consider members of their people), and they were dismayed at the way they had been treated by General Coffee.
 More than 40 chiefs who had attended the treaty council signed the letter with Colbert.
 They were chiefs of the clans and leading villages.

-Colbert had been ill during the meeting and was unable to attend all the sessions.
-He died in 1834, two years after the final treaty was signed and Chickasaws were preparing to remove to Indian Territory.
+He had been ill during the meeting and was unable to attend all the sessions.

-Some of Colbert's goals were achieved in a treaty of 1837, which enabled the tribe to control monies resulting from the sale of their homesteads and ensured they would be compensated for improvements.